rrgmc/helm-vendor/README.md

 ## Install

-Get an executable from the [releases](https://github.com/rrgmc/helm-vendor/releases) or if you have a Go 1.25 compiler
+Get an executable from the [releases](https://github.com/rrgmc/helm-vendor/releases) page, or if you have a Go 1.25 compiler available:
-available:

 ```shell
 go install github.com/rrgmc/helm-vendor@latest